 Discussion and Implications

 This research paper’s main objectives were to consolidate the literature on cyber risks in the context of e-tailing SMEs.
-Cyber risks have the potential to affect both SMEs and large organisations; while the risks, its assessment and mitigating strategies have been studied in-depth in the context of large firms, less focus was paid on the cyber risks, and their assessment in the context of small and medium-sized.
+Cyber risks have the potential to affect both SMEs and large organisations; while the risks, their assessment and mitigating strategies have been studied in-depth in the context of large firms, less focus was paid to the cyber risks, and their assessment in the context of small and medium-sized.
 This research explores this less focussed area, it identified twenty-eight cyber-oriented risks in the context of e-tailing SMEs and has demonstrated that the combined approach of BWM and SWARA can be used to integrate empirical data and expert knowledge for assigning risk scores based on criteria.

 Table 11 denotes, the final ranking of the risk based on the hybrid SWARA-BWM method.
-In the importance of risks, literature has noted that SMEs give more importance to security risks (Brass and Sowell, 2021), but our ranking notes, SMEs are more concerned with the risks associated with legal, strategic and employee domains when compared to security (Zabalawi et al., 2021).
+In the importance of risks, literature has noted that SMEs give more importance to security risks (Brass and Sowell, 2021), but our ranking notes that SMEs are more concerned with the risks associated with legal, strategic and employee domains when compared to security (Zabalawi et al., 2021).
 The highest weighting was achieved by intellectual property violations (0.597), followed by trust symbols on the transacting websites (0.577) and reputation damage (0.487).
 Security and dependency risks are often highlighted as major areas of concern to SMEs (Jia et al., 2021) who do not score highly in our method.
 The risk scenarios associated with security and dependency, i.e., identity thefts, DoS attacks, technical knowledge, etc., were not considered important in comparison with some of the risk scenarios in employee and strategy-related domains.
 One possible explanation for this could be that SMEs are gaining confidence when it comes to dealing with security challenges, there is a fundamental level of awareness that is helping them to identify and deal with security threats.
-The increased adoption of ICT by SMEs and efforts by agencies to promote cyber security awareness may contribute towards a lower rating of these risks (Stjepic et al., 2021).
+The increased adoption of ICT by SMEs and efforts by agencies to promote cyber security awareness may contribute to a lower rating of these risks (Stjepic et al., 2021).
 The weighting also points out that the effect of technology influence may be weaning and the core business values of providing good customer service and being trustworthy (Zhu, 2021) are major areas of concern and drivers for success in e-tailing SMEs.

 The lack of importance to security and dependency-related risk is also noted in the variation present in expert ratings.
 When it came to experts, the variation in the opinion decreases with the importance associated with risks.
-Typically in security and dependency risk themes, the variation seen is higher in comparison with the employee, strategic and legal risk areas (Figure 3).
+Typically in security and dependency risk themes, the variation seen is higher in comparison with the employee, strategic and legal risk areas (Figure 2).